Nepotism in the workplace: The hidden cost leaders can’t afford to ignore

 In certain circumstances, it might even extend to the recruitment of individuals with similar backgrounds or affiliations.

+To avoid nepotism it requires a clear definition within the employee handbook and an adherence to detailed job descriptions during the hiring and promotion process.
 By doing so, organizations can mitigate the potential conflict, legal trouble, and negative consequences associated with nepotistic practices, fostering an environment that promotes fairness and professional growth for all employees.

 Nepotism vs. favoritism in the workplace